Crown Prince Uiso

-Crown Prince Uiso (Korean: 의소세자; Hanja: 懿昭世子; 27 September 1750 - 17 April 1752) or Crown Prince Successor Uiso (의소세손; 懿昭世孫), personal name Yi Jeong (이정; 李琔) was a Joseon Crown Prince as the son of Crown Prince Sado and Crown Princess Consort Hyegyeong and was third in line of succession to the throne to King Yeongjo.
+Crown Prince Uiso (Korean: 의소세자; Hanja: 懿昭世子; 27 September 1750 – 17 April 1752) or Crown Prince Successor Uiso (의소세손; 懿昭世孫), personal name Yi Jeong (이정; 李琔) was a Joseon Crown Prince as the son of Crown Prince Sado and Crown Princess Consort Hyegyeong and was third in line of succession to the throne to King Yeongjo.
 He was the older brother of King Jeongjo.
 His Chinese name was Changheung (창흥; 昌興; Changheung; J'anghŭng).

 Biography

-His mother, Lady Hyegyeong, of Pungsan was from a famous royal family line.
+His mother, Crown Princess Consort Hye, of the Pungsan Hong clan was the great-great-great-granddaughter from Princess Jeongmyeong, the only daughter of Queen Inmok and King Seonjo.
+Due to intermarriage into the royal family, Princess Jeongmyeong was also his 5th great-grandaunt, and 4th great-grandmother.

 His maternal grandfather was Hong Bong-han, whose younger brother was Hong In-han, a minister and later Prime Minister of that time.

 He was the first grandson of the 21st King Yeongjo of Joseon and his father, Crown Prince Sado, was the illegitimate second son of King Yeongjo.
 King Yeongjo's first son, Crown Prince Hyojang, died at the age of 10, leaving Crown Prince Sado as King Yeongjo's only male descendant.
 King Yeongjo hoped for another son but instead bore only daughters.

 Uiso's father Crown Prince Sado had a severe mental illness and was often at odds with his father, King Yeongjo.
 Crown Prince Sado favoured the political party Soron, while King Yeongjo supported the ruling party Noron.
-Later King Yeongjo had his son, Crown Prince Sado, executed by locking him in a rice chest and starving him.

-On September 27, 1750 he was born Changgyeong Palace Gyeongchun Hall, in Hanseong.
-King Yeongjo expected great things from him.
+On September 27, 1750, he was born in Gyeongchungung, Changgyeonggung, Hanseong, Joseon.
 On May 13, 1751 King Yeongjo declared him the political heir.

-In November 1751, his aunt Lady Hyeonbin died, then soon after on 17 April 1752, Crown Prince Uiso died Tongmyongjeon.
-His grandfather, King Yeongjo took the deaths hard and severed from psychological trauma for some time.
+In December 1751, his aunt Crown Princess Consort Hyeon died.
+Soon after on 17 April 1752, Crown Prince Uiso died in Tongmyeongjeon Hall.
+His grandfather, King Yeongjo took both of their deaths hard and suffered from psychological trauma for some time.

-He was given a state funeral of Joseons, from special instructions of King Yeongjo.
+He was given a state funeral, from special instructions of King Yeongjo.
 His body was buried to the south of Mt.
 Ahnhyon (안현 鞍峴), Bugahyeon-dong in Hanseong.
 King Yeongjo named his grave Uiso grave and wrote the epitaphs, erecting a tombstone.

+Ten years later, in 1762, his grandfather, King Yeongjo, had his father, Crown Prince Sado, executed by locking him in a rice chest and starving him.
+His younger brother became the Grand Heir of Joseon in 1759 as he was intended to take over after their grandfather.
+He later became King of Joseon in 1776.